xdobry/tcpOverWinDefauftProxy/README.md

 # Internals

 The programm is written in .NET (tested with 4.0) it uses the possiblity that windows pass the proxy setting from standard browser (IE) to all .NET programs.
-It also handles the transparently the proxy authentification methods (as NTLM or Kerberos) that sometime is not supported by unix derived programs or older one (like ssh, putty, git, ....).
+It also handles transparently the proxy authentification methods (as NTLM or Kerberos) that sometime is not supported by unix derived programs or older one (like ssh, putty, git, ....).
 It uses asynchron socket API for maximal performance.